10 Facts You Need to Know About the Bark Scorpion

 Professional Help for Bark Scorpions

 If your yard, home, or business is infested with bark scorpions, you will definitely benefit from professional extermination services.
-At Enviro Safe, we handle everything from inspection, exclusion, and treatment–all so we can protect your home and family!
+At Western Exterminator, we handle everything from inspection, exclusion, and treatment–all so we can protect your home and family!
 Call today to learn more about our bark scorpion treatment options!

 SERVING CUSTOMERS IN THE LAS VEGAS AND HENDERSON AREAS